akshayaamanagal/19AI307_JAVA/Module-02/DAY-5/README.md

 5. Initialize a variable temp with the first element of the array.
 6. Traverse the array using a loop.
 7. Compare each element with temp.
 If an element is larger, update temp.
-8. After the loop ends, print the smallest number.
+8. After the loop ends, print the largest number.
 9. End the program.